 10. Implement Your Contingency Plans

-Final Thoughts About Rain on Your Wedding Day
+Final Thoughts on Handling Rain at Your Outdoor Wedding

 Happy Planning!